Area entertainment venue updates

 - 18th Street Farmers Market, 825 18th Street, Charleston, front parking lot at the Department of Human Services; Opens at 8 a.m.; Parking on the northside of the building.
 Event approved by Coles County Health Department.
 All vendors will wear masks and gloves.
 Customers are asked to wear masks as well; 217-345-4700.

-- Fairview Drive-In, 16045 E. Hwy 33, Newton, "National Lampoon's Christmas Vacation" and "Elf", double feature, Friday Aug 7, Saturday, Aug.
-8 only; two car spacing, play area closed, popcorn, candy, nachos and drinks available but grill is closed; driventheatre.com/.
+- Fairview Drive-In, 16045 E. Hwy 33, Newton, "Dirty Dancing" (1987, PG-13) and "Saturday Night Fever" (R), double feature, Friday Aug 15, Saturday, Aug.
+15 only; Tickets available on Aug.
+14 for upcoming Encore Drive-In Nights Metallica concert on Aug.
+29; two car spacing, play area closed, popcorn, candy, nachos and drinks available but grill is closed; driventheatre.com/.

 - Gaslight Art Colony, Marshall, reopening on Sept.
 22, hours to be announced.
 Kate Meehling Memorial Show virtual reception to be held Sept.
 19 with live chat session.
 Upcoming art shows include The River City Art Association virtual show, Oct.
 17-Nov.
 14; and glass artists Ann Chalos-McAleese and Andrew McAleese virtual show from Nov.
 21- Dec.
 12. Virtual shows can be found on their facebook page or at www.gaslightartcolony.com; 217-293-1050.